michhar/custom-jupyterhub-linux-vm/README.md

 ### JupyterHub Login

-* Log into jupyterhub at `https://<ip or dns name>:8788` (note the use of `https` and port `8788`) with the user `tpol` and the system variable password you used when building it (the default specified above) and you should also get an Admin panel to make the other users Admin as well so they can pip install stuff.
+* Log into jupyterhub at `https://<ip or dns name>:8788` (note the use of `https` and port `8788`) with the user `wonderwoman` and the system variable password you used when building it (the default specified above) and you should also get an Admin panel to make the other users Admin as well so they can pip install stuff.
 * Note, the DSVM already has a JupyterHub system running at port `8000` if interested.
 Check out Azure Portal or Azure Docs for more information on what it contains.

 ## To Build the Docker Image Yourself